nomeata/veggies/README.md

 Current state
 -------------

-Currently, it replaces the code generator with one that creates an empty LLVM file.
-Interestingly, a lot of stuff still works (besides actually running the code).
-This is because GHC never actually uses the resulting binaries, only the `.hi` file, which gets created before code generation.
+All Haskell code in `ghc-prim`, `integer-gmp` and `base` compiles.
+What does not work:

+ * In out-of-memory (or out-of-stack?) situations, the program segfaults.
+ * Many primitive operations and FFI calls are not implemented, and will abort the program with a descriptive message when used.
+Let me know if you are missing something specific.
+This includes all the `Integer` functions, so use `Int`.

 Installation
 ------------

- * Ensure that `ghc` is GHC version 8.0, and that `clang-3.9` is in your path.
+ * Ensure that `ghc` is GHC version 8.0, and that `clang-4.0` is in your path.
  * Clone the repository
  * Run `./boot.sh some-directory`.
- * You can now use `some/directory/bin/veggies`.
+ * You can now use `some-directory/bin/veggies` like you would use `ghc`.

+You can use it with `cabal` by passing `-w some-directory/bin/veggies` to `cabal configure`.

 Heap layout and calling convention
 ----------------------------------